-- 23. For the purposes of considering the main issues in both this case and that of Appeal A, the essential local and national policy framework is identical and is, for the most part, detailed in the TSoCG. - 24.
+- 25. For the purposes of considering the main issues in both this case and that of Appeal B, the essential local and national policy framework is identical and is, for the most part, detailed in the TSoCG. - 26.
 The National Planning Policy Framework, published in March 2012, is a powerful material consideration; but the starting point for determination of the appeals is of course the development plan.
-For present purposes the relevant components of the development plan are the jointly prepared Central Lancashire Core Strategy ('the Core Strategy'), adopted in July 2012 to cover the period 2010 2026, and the Preston Local Plan 2012 2026 Site Allocations and Development Management Policies ('the Local Plan'), adopted in July 2015. - 25.
-Amongst other things, Policy MP of the Core Strategy effectively replicates, so far as decision-taking is concerned, paragraph 14 of the Framework.
-The "presumption in favour of sustainable development", as defined therein, including the so-called "tilted balance" (as it is now generally understood)
+For present purposes4 the relevant components of the development plan are the jointly prepared5 Central Lancashire Core Strategy ('the Core Strategy'), adopted in July 2012 to cover

-&lt;sup>3 It is common ground (TSoCG paragraphs 2.15 and 2.16) that, whilst the Preston City Centre Plan, the saved policies of the Preston Local Plan (2004), the Joint Lancashire Minerals and Waste Local Plan and the Inner East Preston Neighbourhood Plan are also parts of the development plan, the parts relevant to the Appeals A and B are the Central Lancashire Core Strategy and the Preston Local Plan 2012 to 2026.
+4 It is common ground (TSoCG paragraphs 2.15 and 2.16) that, whilst the Preston City Centre Plan, the saved policies of the Preston Local Plan (2004), the Joint Lancashire Minerals and Waste Local Plan and the Inner East Preston Neighbourhood Plan are also parts of the development plan, the parts relevant to the Appeals A and B are the Central Lancashire Core Strategy and the Preston Local Plan 2012 to 2026.

-&lt;sup>4 By Preston City Council, Chorley Borough Council and South Ribble Borough Council.
+5 By Preston City Council, Chorley Borough Council and South Ribble Borough Council.